 Roman Muljar does not share any significant details, if there even are any, of any previous professional roles on his LinkedIn to show any credibility or credentials for Nobe.
 Based on interviews with Muljar in the media, he states his background includes being: an English teacher, a quail egg salesmen, and founder of a company that tried to build catamarans (none delivered as investors were all scared away).
 The Estonian Business Registry also lists a string of failed business ventures —login required to see the full dozen— where investors lost a lot of money.
 The nearly complete list is pictured above, and the complete list of failures is shown on our homepage.
 It is almost a little funny that he states he is the "Acting CEO" of Nobe on LinkedIn — given his business history, one might assume that in this case "acting" could just as well mean that he is faking it as he has no credentials whatsoever to lead an EV company and ask investors to put millions at risk to fund another failure.

-In Estonia, people with big know
+In Estonia, people with capital to invest

-better than to put it with Muljar
+know better than to put it with Muljar

 Investors beware!
 It is no wonder that in June 2022, Roman posted on LinkedIn that, after 10 years in business, it would be difficult to find anyone in Estonia with any significant amount of money that will touch his latest venture of Nobe Cars.
 Word gets around and they all know better by now.